chhayank-sharma/pwn.college_chhayank/Linux-Luminarium/Hello-Hackers.md

 - The `$` at the end of the prompt signifies that hacker is not an administrative user.
 - commands in Linux are case sensitive: hello is different from HELLO.

-# Challenge 2: Intro To Arguments
+# Challenge 2: Intro to Arguments

 Let's try something more complicated: a command with _arguments_, which is what we call additional data passed to the command.
 When you type a line of text and hit enter, the shell actually parses your input into a command and its _arguments_.